awandahl/HPL_antenna_controller/README.md

 # HPL_antenna_controller

+This code can be used with a Raspberry Pi or a ASUS Tinker Board 2

 git clone https://github.com/awandahl/HPL_antenna_controller.git

 cd HPL_antenna_controller
-python3 ant.py

-asus_ant.py is the same script written for Asus Tinker Board 2
+python3 ant.py  (or asus_ant.py for Asus Tinker Board 2)

 Run at system start: